Gurobi Instant Cloud

 Security and Network Settings

 The Gurobi Instant Cloud Manager is designed to streamline the control of the Gurobi Optimizer on the Cloud.
 With the Gurobi Instant Cloud Manager, Gurobi manages AWS EC2 or Azure instances.
 The Instant Cloud Manager consists of the website cloud.gurobi.com and a REST APIs.
-The main function of the Instant Cloud Manager is to configure, start and stop Gurobi Cloud machines.
+The main functions of the Instant Cloud Manager are about configuring, controlling and monitoring Gurobi compute servers.
 No optimization model data is communicated with the Instant Cloud Manager.

-The Gurobi client (gurobi_cl, grbtune, Gurobi library...) will first connect to the Instant Cloud Manager using the secured REST API to check the pool status and launch the machines as necessary on your behalf.
-In order to enable this connection, the client firewalls must be configured to open the standard HTTPS port 443 to host cloud.gurobi.com
+The Gurobi client (gurobi_cl, grbtune, Gurobi library...) will first connect to the Instant Cloud Manager using the secure REST API to check the pool status and launch the compute servers as necessary.
+In order to enable this connection, the client firewalls must be configured to open the standard HTTPS port 443 to host cloud.gurobi.com.

-When you start a machine, you get a new EC2 or Azure instance that is not shared with any other Gurobi customers, it is always dedicated.
+When a Compute Server is started, you get a new EC2 or Azure virtual machine that is not shared with any other Gurobi customers, it is always dedicated.
+Machine disks are also encrypted.
 When the machine is terminated, all optimization data are discarded from memory and disk.

-Once the machine has been launched, optimization commands are exchanged between the client and the machine.
-The communication is secured using the HTTPS protocol between the client and the Gurobi region router.
-The region router consists of a Load Balancer that will terminate TLS and a reverse proxy that will forward the communication to the appropriate machine within the private Gurobi VPC.
-The load balancer and the reverse proxy are highly available and multi-tenant, the transmitted data is just forwarded to the started machines and it is not stored or used in anyway by these components.
+Once the compute server has been launched, optimization commands are exchanged between the client and the server.
+The communication is secure using end-to-end encryption with HTTPS (minimum of TLS 1.2).
+The region router consists of a load balancer and a region router.
+The region router is a reverse proxy that will forward the communication to the appropriate compute server within the Gurobi virtual network.
+The load balancer, the region routers and the compute servers all use encrypted HTTPS communication.

-The started machines are not accessible directly and passing through the region router is enforced by the internal firewall rules.
+The started machines are not accessible directly and passing through the region router is enforced.
 The client is authenticated using a machine password or an administrator password for administrative commands.
 The passwords are managed by the Instant Cloud Manager.
 The diagram below summarizes the architecture with AWS.

-In order to enable this connection, the client firewalls must be configured to open the standard HTTPS port 443 to the following hosts depending on the region:
+As shown below, each region provides a different URL address to its router.
+Clients should not hardcode IP addresses to access the region routers, and should always make sure to use the latest DNS resolution.
+In order to enable this connection, the client firewalls must be configured to open the standard HTTPS port 443 to the following hosts depending on the region.